SFU-CMPT-201/a7-pub/README.md

-# Assignment 7: Memory Layout (Continued)
+# Assignment 7: Memory Layout (Continued), Data Types, and Alignment

-This assignment continues our discussion on the memory layout.
+This assignment has two parts---the first part continues the discussion on the memory laout.
+The second part discusses data types and memory alignment.

+## Part 0: Memory Layout (Continued)

+Let's start with the first part.
 From the diagram below, we covered the text segment, the data segment, the BSS segment, and the stack segment in the previous assignment.
-We will cover the kernel address space, the memory mapping segment, and the heap segment in this assignment.
+We will cover the kernel address space, the memory mapping segment, and the heap segment.

 ```bash
 .──────────────────────.